vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <a href="images_floorplan/plan_with_less_colors.png">
 <img src="images_floorplan/plan_with_less_colors.png" alt="floor plan example black/white" width="300px"></a>

-Or only use the room walls and don't add furniture in the floor plan.
+Or only use the room walls and don't add furniture to the floor plan.

 <a href="images_floorplan/plan_no_furniture.png">
 <img src="images_floorplan/plan_no_furniture.png" alt="floor plan example no furniture" width="300px"></a>